feross/feross.org/_posts/2012-10-05-how-to-setup-your-linode.md

 ### Connecting to Your Server

 First, open Terminal on your Mac.
-On Windows, you'll want to use [putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html), since Windows doesn't come with a proper terminal.
+On Windows, you'll want to use [putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) or install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to get a proper Terminal.

 To connect to your server, type this into your terminal and hit Enter: